Max Headroom (TV series): Edison Carter

-Edison Carter (Matt Frewer) is a hard-hitting reporter for Network 23, who sometimes uncovers things that his superiors in the network would prefer be kept private.
-Eventually, one of these instances requires him to flee his workspace, and he is injured in a motorcycle accident in a parking lot.
+Edison Carter (Matt Frewer) is a hard-hitting reporter for Network 23.
+His superiors at the network are sometimes made uncomfortable by his reports, but they generally avoid direct interference due to the high ratings and worldwide audience of his muckraking program.
+Eventually, one of his discoveries requires him to flee his workspace, and he is injured in a motorcycle accident in a parking lot.

 Edison cares about his co-workers, especially Theora Jones and Bryce Lynch, and he has a deep respect for his producer, Murray (although he rarely shows it).

 Max Headroom

 Max Headroom (Frewer) is a computer reconstruction of Carter, created after Bryce Lynch uploads a copy of his mind.
 He appears as a computer-rendered bust of Carter superimposed on a wire-frame background.
-Since Carter's last sight before the motorcycle crash are the sign "Max. headroom" on a parking garage gate, these are the reconstruction's first words and ultimately his name.
+Since Carter's last sight before the motorcycle crash is the sign "Max. headroom" on a parking garage gate, these are the reconstruction's first words and ultimately his name.
 While Carter is a dedicated professional, Max is a wisecracking observer of human contradictions.

 Despite being the titular character, Max appears rarely in the show.
 While he occasionally plays a significant part in a plot—sometimes by traveling through networks to gain information or by revealing secrets about Carter that Carter himself would not divulge—his most frequent role is as comic relief, delivering brief quips in reaction to events or giving a humorous soliloquy at the end of an episode.

+Although Max was created by Lynch, he quickly gains free will and can enter computer networks and interrupt television programming at will, often to the network's chagrin.